shopulatov/takhleel/README.md

-# TAKHLEEL - more about products in Uzbek.
+# takhleel - more about products in Uzbek.

 An easy tool for knowing more about products without browsing tons of comments.